ehelin/TASPA/README.md

 # Taspa
-Simply stated, this repository is the my next learning application.
+Simply stated, this repository is my next learning application.
 Like <a href="https://github.com/ehelin/TgimbaNetCoreCloudNative">The Globe In My BucketList Application (TGIMBA)</a> before, I create fun projects to learn different technologies.
 This effort is to have a tool that better helps me learn Spanish.
 <br/>
 ## Related Projects/Items